jeffsp/SPOC/README.md

 # Requirements

 * Don't pay for what you don't use: FreeWYDU
+    The memory footprint is zero for fields that are all zero.
+When point clouds are resized each field is checked, and fields that contain all 0's are cleared and their memory is freed.
 * Linear complexity
 * 64-bit doubles
 * Don't rely on data being spatially arranged